 - Tables - Cleanup

-- Based on the Perl script by Fletcher Penney, this Service will take MultiMarkdown-format tables and clean them up to be readable in plain text.
+- Based on the Perl script by Fletcher Penney, this Service will take MultiMarkdown-formatted tables and clean them up to be readable in plain text.

 - Tables - Convert from CSV